famoser/agnes/README.md

   api_token: '%env(GITHUB_API_TOKEN)%'
   repository: famoser/agnes

-data:
+files:
   shared_folders: # these folders will be shared between releases
     - var/persistent

-  # declare files not part of the repository.
+  # declare files you place in the configuration folder which are uploaded to the installation location
-  # these files will be taken from the config folder from within ./files/server/environment/stage
+  # files will be expected at <config folder>/server/environment/stage
-  files:
+  configuration_files:
     # if deploying on example:example.com:staging,
     # this file will be looked for at ./files/example/example.com/staging/.env.local
     # if its not found, the deployment will not be started (because its marked as required)
     - path: .env.local
       required: true

-scripts:
-    # define scripts
-    # these can be run automatically at predefined hook points
+# scripts can be run using the agnes command or automatically at predefined hook points
 # hook points are build, deploy, after_deploy, rollback, after_rollback
 # you can additionally constrain the scripts to run only in specific environments
+scripts:
     # build hook
     # executed on a freshly cloned repository
     # install dependencies, ...